La Sagrera-Meridiana station: Rodalies de Catalunya

-The Rodalies de Catalunya railway station was opened on 16 February 2011 and entered in service on 20 February.
+The Rodalies de Catalunya railway station was opened on February 16, 2011 and entered in service in February 20, 2011.
 It is located under Avinguda Meridiana, between Hondures and Martí Molins streets.
 It has one access at each side of the station, one of them used by TMB too.
 The upper level has a hall equipped with ticket vending machines and a left-luggage office.
 On the lower level there are two platforms where the trains run.